About MOAS

 Qualifications

-• Bachelor’s degree in related field or specialized training in event management fields.
+• Bachelor’s degree in a related field or specialized training in event management fields.

 • Experience with project management skills, including creating and managing budgets.